One Part Woo & Two Parts Hooey

 - and Miranda Kerr (yes, THAT one!).

 Nope.
-I’m convinced because for the past two months the Potamus family has been outdoors sans shoes as often as possible (thank you Texas!) and sleeping grounded at night.
-Daddypotamus is reporting a greater sense of well-being when he wakes up despite LOTS of challenges at work.
-I don’t remember the last time I’ve slept this deeply (if ever) and definitely sense an increased sense of peace and mental clarity throughout my day.
+I’m convinced because for the past two months our family has been outdoors sans shoes as often as possible (thank you Texas!) and sleeping grounded at night.
+My husband is reporting a greater sense of well-being when he wakes up despite challenges at work.
+I definitely sense an increased sense of peace and mental clarity throughout my day.

 Are you ready to see if earthing can help you sleep better, feel more calm, find relief from chronic pain, decrease inflammation, improve blood pressure and accelerate recovery from intense physical activity?
 It’s easy!
-Wherever you are you are, just . . .
+Wherever you are you are, just go outside!

 - Swim in the ocean – The mineral rich salty sea is the best known conductor of the earth negative charge.

 - And/or consider investing in some earthing products – I’ll admit, I was absolutely **not** going to buy special equipment to “earth” with all the free options available.
-But when I learned that the benefits of earthing compound the longer one is grounded we decided to splurge.
+But when I learned that the benefits of earthing compound the longer one is grounded we decided to splurge on some earthing sheets.
+You can find them under the “Home” section of my personal shopping list.